Policy and Procedure #194.0, Appropriate Use of Technology

 2.1 The following principles apply to all Board staff and trustees.

-e) Non-Board devices can only be connected to the Board’s YRDSB-Guest network, these devices are not permitted to connect to the YRDSB-A or YRDSB-S networks for security reasons.
+5. non-Board devices should only be connected to the Board’s YRDSB-Guest network, these devices are not permitted to connect to the YRDSB-A or YRDSB-S networks for security reasons.
+It is not recommended that non-Board devices be connected to the YRDSB-A or YRDSB-S networks for security reasons.

 3. Responsibilities